mskcc/RNAseqDB/README.md

 Related software
 ----------
 The pipeline requires the following third-party tools, which were already installed in the HAL and LUNA cluster (see the last section).
-So if you are a MSKCC user, probably you don't need install anything.
+So if you are a MSKCC user, probably you don't need install anything except R package Rsubread.

  STAR aligner v2.4.2a